danielbodnar/awesome-stars/README.md

 - [inspektor-dev/inspektor](https://github.com/inspektor-dev/inspektor) - Inspektor is a protocol-aware proxy that is used to enforce access policies👮
 - [kprotty/zap](https://github.com/kprotty/zap) - An asynchronous runtime with a focus on performance and resource efficiency.
 - [rustwasm/gloo](https://github.com/rustwasm/gloo) - A modular toolkit for building fast, reliable Web applications and libraries with Rust and WASM
-- [sigoden/argc](https://github.com/sigoden/argc) - Argc helps you create CLI through comments, also works as a bash CLI generator, task runner, and multi-shell autocompleter.
+- [sigoden/argc](https://github.com/sigoden/argc) - Easily create feature-rich CLIs in bash.
 - [toeverything/OctoBase](https://github.com/toeverything/OctoBase) - 🐙 OctoBase is the open-source database behind AFFiNE, local-first, yet collaborative.
 A light-weight, scalable, data engine written in Rust.
 - [lnx-search/lnx](https://github.com/lnx-search/lnx) - ⚡ Insanely fast, 🌟 Feature-rich searching. lnx is the adaptable, typo tollerant deployment of the tantivy search engine.
 - [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!